 Level (SL).
 The subject groups are:

-Group 1 Studies in Language or Language & Literature (TIGS students will choice of English at HL and SL)
+Group 1 Studies in Language A: Literature (TIGS students will choice of English at HL and SL)

 Group 2 Language Acquisition (An additional language, either at continuing level or beginners level (ab initio), both at SL.
-Languages available at TIGS include French, Japanese, Mandarin and Spanish)
+Languages available at TIGS include French, Japanese and Spanish)

 Group 3 Individuals and Society (At TIGS these might include Economics and History, both offered at HL and SL)

-Group 4 Sciences (Physics, Chemistry and Biology, all at HL and SL – students requiring a second Science subject will do so in Group 6)
+Group 4 Sciences (Physics, Chemistry, Biology and Enviormental Systems & Societies, all at HL and SL – students requiring a second Science subject will do so in Group 6)

-Group 5 Mathematics (At TIGS three levels will be offered: HL, SL and Mathematical Studies (SL)
+Group 5 Mathematics (At TIGS HL and SL levels will be offered

 Group 6 The Arts (such as Music and Visual Art, both at HL and SL) or an additional Science subject